pkic/pkimm/categories/strategy-and-vision/_index.md

 - Deployment options
 - Staging and testing

-The architecture and design is further used for the implementation of the PKI and serves as an input for the PKI team.
+The architecture and design are further used for the implementation of the PKI and serves as an input for the PKI team.
 It can be also used for the procurement of the PKI components and services that are needed for the implementation.

 #### Assessment